 Good morning all

 Up and going for the day today.
-Today is a screening day.
-I am doing assessments with kids all day.
-Smoking is not going to be part of my day today or any day.
-Keeping moving forward along the Freedom Road.
-I offer my hand to the next winner joining me kicking ash to the curb today.
+Grocery shopping to do and a few jobs to do around the house..
+Smoking is not going to be part of my day today or any day thanks much.
+Saying NO to smoking and keeping to my path along the Freedom Road.
+I hold my hand out in friendship and support to the next winner joining me kicking ash to the curb today.

 Have a great day